-• Press GLP/A to edit the desired year (2000-2099).
-If the key is kept pressed, the year number is automatically increased

-- Press GLP/A to edit the desired month (01-12).
-If the key is kept pressed, the month number is automatically increased. - · When the correct month has been set. press ZERO/CFM or READ/ to confirm.
+- Press GLP/ to edit the desired year (2000-2099).
+If the key is kept pressed, the year number is automatically increased. - When the correct year has been set, press ZERO/CFM or READ/►/TIMER to confirm.
+Now the display will show the month blinking. - Press GLP/ to edit the desired month (01-12).
+If the key is kept pressed, the month number is automatically increased. - When the correct month has been set, press ZERO/CFM or READ/►/TIMER to confirm.
 Now the display will show the day blinking. - Press GLP/ to edit the desired day (01-31).
 If the key is kept pressed, the day number is automatically increased.

-Note: It is possible to change the editing from day to year and to month by pressing READ/▶.
+Note: It is possible to change the editing from day to year and to month by pressing READ/>/TIMER.

-- Press ZERO/CFM to save the calibration date. - The instrument displays "Stor" for one second and the calibration is saved
+- Press ZERO/CFM to save the calibration date. - The instrument displays "Stor" for one second and the calibration is saved.

-The instrument will return automatically to measurement mode by displaying dashes on the ICD.
+The instrument will return automatically to measurement mode by displaying dashes on the LCD.